HenryRabelo/android-debloat-script/README.md

 ###### Kept:
 - Google Play Services (It is used by many apps to provide functionalities.
 It should not be removed if apps require its functionality.)
 - Google Services Framework (It is used by many apps to provide functionalities.
 It should not be removed if apps require its functionality.)
+- Google Play Store (It is safer to disable Google Play Store manually rather than uninstall it, as some apps depend on it.)
 - Carrier Services (It is used to provide SMS extra functionality.
-It should not be removed if its functionality is desirable.)
+Remove it if its functionality is unnecessary.)
 - Android System WebView (It is used by many apps to provide web browser / services functionality.
 It should not be removed due to its functionality.)
 - Device Health Services (It is used to provide adaptable battery functionality.
 It should not be removed due to its usefulness.
 Disabling its internet access through NetGuard will suffice.)
 - Android Accessibility Pack (It is used to provide accessibility options.
 It should not be removed due to its accessibility functionality.)
 - Text to Speech (It is used to transform text output into sound output.
 It probably should not be removed, since it is used for accessibility options.)
+- Google Voice Recognition (Remove those if voice search is unnecessary.)

 ##### After Debloating:
 ###### Installing Base Apps:
 After the script is run, it is strongly recommended that you install the following apps from F-Droid, or its alternatives on Aurora Store:
-- OpenBoard (At which point you can uninstall GBoard completely)
+- OpenBoard (If swipe typing is desirable, it is safe to use GBoard with it's network access revoked)
 - Aurora Store (Installed on F-Droid)
-- Simple Dialer
+- Simple Dialer (If spam call blocking is desirable, it would be better to keep or reinstall Google Dialer)
 - Simple Contacts
 - Simple SMS Messenger (Alternatively: Signal)
 - Simple Calendar